ttasterisco/ttasterisco.github.com/_posts/2015-04-05-my-clj-s-setup.md

 ## Why?

 So why this workflow instead of the traditional Emacs with Cider or something else?
-Well, because it works for me!
+Well, because it works for me.
 It's the workflow that I've ended up with, not just for Clojure, but for other stuff too (like writing this post).

 ### Where Emacs+CIDER > My Setup